AXI Principles Experiment: lgtm-cli Before & After

 - Errors to stdout in envelope mode — structured errors go to stdout so agents always capture them

-Three investigation tasks, each run twice: once with raw JSON output (baseline) and once with envelope+hints.
-Each experiment ran in an isolated Sonnet agent with identical prompts except for the --envelope flag.
-A tracking wrapper logged every CLI call (command, output bytes, duration).
+Method: Three investigation tasks, each run twice: raw JSON output (baseline) vs envelope+hints.
+Isolated Sonnet agent with identical prompts except --envelope flag.
+Tracking wrapper logged every CLI call.

-Instance: a production Grafana Cloud stack with Loki, Prometheus, and Tempo
+Instance: Production Grafana Cloud stack with Loki, Prometheus, and Tempo.

 | Metric | Raw | Envelope | Delta |